andersen-lab/MPXV_wastewater_sequencing/README.md

 ## Amplicon sequencing

 We have developed a limited amplicon panel to track mpox in wastewater, which is currently undergoing validation.
-Full details of the Illumina and ONT sequencing protocols, including primer sequences and PCR conditions, can be found [here] (https://docs.google.com/document/d/16wW9Z8x56SuXh_-_rdKi04XwALk-fom-WNRF0cfFlOA/edit?usp=sharing) and [here] (https://docs.google.com/document/d/18B24xHGjn-GOMYlefXGzfzYsH5kJM3vz_ndUm467Yq8/edit?usp=sharing).
+Full details of the Illumina and ONT sequencing protocols, including primer sequences and PCR conditions, can be found [here](https://docs.google.com/document/d/16wW9Z8x56SuXh_-_rdKi04XwALk-fom-WNRF0cfFlOA/edit?usp=sharing) and [here](https://docs.google.com/document/d/18B24xHGjn-GOMYlefXGzfzYsH5kJM3vz_ndUm467Yq8/edit?usp=sharing).
 Both protocols use the same MPXV primer sets, but use a different barcoding system.

 ### Amplicon selection